andyshinn/terraform-aws-atlantis/examples/github-complete/README.md

 GitHub's personal access token can be generated at https://github.com/settings/tokens

+GitHub app can be generated at https://github.com/settings/apps.
+Based on this documentation https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app, after registering the new github app with the webhook secret (atlantis_github_webhook_secret input), the github app should be installed and the private key (atlantis_github_app_key input) associated to it.

 ## Usage

 To run this code you need to copy `terraform.tfvars.sample` into `terraform.tfvars` and update the values locally or specify them using environment variables (`TF_VAR_github_token=xxx`, `TF_VAR_github_owner=xxx`, etc.).
 Once ready, execute: